nmunro/nmunro.github.io/_posts/2020-05-08-cl-hangman.md

 (defun status (scrambled-sitcom lives guessed-letters) (format nil "Lives: ~A~%Letters: ~{~A~^, ~}~%Sitcom: ~A" lives guessed-letters scrambled-sitcom))

-; Some test code to ensure it does what we want (status "_____ __ _____" 10 '("E" "A"))
+(status "_____ __ _____" 10 '("E" "A"))
 {% endhighlight %}

 ## Determine game over

-The next thing to look at is how to determine when the game is over, it isn't a difficult function to write, we know the game will be over if there are no more remaining lives or the word/phrase has been revealed. `or` is our friend here.
-Often functions that are used to check something that return either `t` or `nil` are known as predicate functions and often spell out the purpose with a '-p' suffix, in our case here 'game-over-p', in effect this function will return `t` if the game is over else `nil`.
+The next thing to look at is how to determine when the game is over, it isn't a difficult function to write, we know the game will be over if there are no more remaining lives or the word/phrase has been revealed. `or` is our friend here, often functions that are used to check something that return either `t` or `nil` are known as `predicate functions` and often spell out the purpose with a '-p' suffix, in our case here 'game-over-p', in effect this function will return `t` if the game is over else `nil`.

 It does this by using the `or` function on line 2, we have already seen `or` in previous tutorials, so let's focus our attention to the arguments to `or`: `>=` will determine if `0` is bigger than the 'lives' variable, and the `eq` that will check if the result of '(position #\_ scrambled-sitcom)' is `nil`.

-Something to note about that call to `position` is that the first argument (#\_) is a `character`, unlike, JavaScript or Python the `string` and `character` data types are distinct in Common Lisp and there's a special syntax for representing characters, that would be the `#\` prefix.
-In this example the underscore (_) character is being represented here and its presence is being checked for in a string, other examples of characters would be #\A (for A), #\a (for a) #\Space (for a space), #\NewLine (for a new line character). `position` will return a non-negative number representing where in the string the character is first found (there's more to it than that, but we don't need the other features right now), or `nil` if the character does not exist in the string.
+Something to note about that call to `position` is that the first argument (`#\_`) is a `character`, unlike, JavaScript or Python the `string` and `character` data types are distinct in Common Lisp and there's a special syntax for representing characters, that would be the `#\` prefix.
+In this example the underscore (_) character is being represented here and its presence is being checked for in a string, other examples of characters would be `#\A` (for A), `#\a` (for a) `#\Space` (for a space), `#\NewLine` (for a new line character). `position` will return a non-negative number representing where in the string the character is first found (there's more to it than that, but we don't need the other features right now), or `nil` if the character does not exist in the string.

 However, we must remember that position 0 in a string is perfectly valid as a position for the _ character to be and so we must explicitly check that `position` has returned `nil`.